page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 TrustPilot

 Topstep has an “Excellent” rating at TrustPilot with an average review score of 4.5 stars.
-What jumps out at me about Topstep’s rating is that they have well over a thousand reviews, which speaks both to their popularity and to the accuracy of their reviews.
+What jumps out at me about Topstep’s rating is that they have well over two thousand reviews, which speaks both to their popularity and to the accuracy of their reviews.
 A lot of prop firms have only a hundred or so TrustPilot reviews, meaning the scores are much easier to manipulate.
 Topstep has enough trader reviews that we can be confident their “Excellent” rating is legit.

 Traders had nothing but good things to say about the Topstep educational programs, with a lot of compliments along the lines of “I’m a 10x better trader thanks to Topstep!”
 The customer service staff is also universally praised.